zht-code/TargetPep/README.md

 ```

 ## Dataset
-We provide the dataset of `PPBench2024` through [google drive](https://drive.google.com/drive/folders/1ce5DVmZz0c-p3PKrGDQoU_C9MD3cWLNq), together with `PPDBench'.
+We provide the dataset of `PPBench2024` through [google drive](https://drive.google.com/drive/folders/1Fcxh45AdlFfpimFZEyK_lKOBq2HmEcH2?usp=drive_link), together with `PPDBench'.

-Please download `data.zip` and unzip it, leading to the data file directory as
+Please download `PPBench2024.zip` `PPDBench.zip` and unzip it, leading to the data file directory as
 ```
 - dataset
     - Train